 - Return to the site Settings and request the free SSL from the EdgeSSL tab by clicking the Create Certificate button, and then Generate on the following screen.
 (We recommend setting the Minimum TLS version to 1.2)

-From here, there are a couple different methods you can use to validate the SSL:
+From here, there are a couple of different methods you can use to validate the SSL:

 Select your preferred method, then click Create Certificate